cosmos/ibc-rs/CONTRIBUTING.md

 review and merging.
 Larger change sets should be broken up across multiple PRs.
 Commits should be concise but informative, and moderately clean.
 Commits will be squashed into a single commit for the PR with all the commit messages.

+If the issue you worked on was tagged `A: low-priority`, we'll do our best to review it in a timely manner, but please expect longer wait times for a review in general.
+If a low priority issue is important to you, please leave a comment explaining why, and we will reprioritize it!

 ## Responsibilities of a PR Reviewer